boztalay/LappyLogger/README.md

 Known Issues - To Do
 --------------------

-* Mad reliability issues, doesn't seem to run for more than a few days at a time
 * Screen brightness data source
 * Volume data source
 * Keyboard brightness data source